LEO User Manual

 4. Sampling Procedure for LEO

-LEO cannot guarantee the absence of gluten from your entire plate, it’s important to obtain a representative sample for testing
+LEO cannot guarantee the absence of gluten on your entire plate, it’s reporting on the sample points that you used for the test.

 • If the food is a thick liquid like yogurt, just use a slight touch to sample, don’t stir or put a big glob on the swab.